MatthewYong/twufo/README.md

 ## Testing
-The test procedures and the key issues of the test are written in the file [TEST.md](https://github.com/MatthewYong/twufo/blob/master/TESTS.md).
+The test procedures and the key issues of the tests are written in the file [TEST.md](https://github.com/MatthewYong/twufo/blob/master/TESTS.md).

 ## Deployment